rsalmond/terraform-cross-account-iam-roles/README.md

 ### How?

-Why [Terraform](https://www.terraform.io/) of course!
+[Terraform](https://www.terraform.io/) of course!
 And a few other odds and ends.
 These examples assume you are making use of an [aws credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) and that you have a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) for both accounts.

 Eg.